Duluth Public Library (1902)

 The following year Reverend C. C. Salter attempted to organize the Duluth Free Reading Room and Library Association, but the idea was complicated by its connection to starting a YMCA at the same time.
 Possibly frustrated by the pace Salter’s idea getting off the ground, the wives of Duluth’s power brokers met on November 17, 1882, and established the Ladies’ Library Association.
 They included Caroline Ray, wife of J. D., and Ida Spencer, wife of George, who donated space in the building he owned with Melvin Forbes, the Metropolitan Block at 113–119 West Superior Street.

-Forbes and Spencer were part of Duluth’s burgeoning grain trade, investing in grain elevators just as their friends Roger Munger and Clinton Markell.
+Forbes and Spencer were part of Duluth’s burgeoning grain trade, investing in grain elevators just like their friends Roger Munger and Clinton Markell.
 In 1883 Munger and Markell built the Grand Opera House at 333 West Superior Street.
-When the Opera House opened, the Ladies’ Library Association moved into some rooms on one of its its upper floors.
-That home lasted until January 29, 1889, when the Opera House and all its contents were consumed by fire.
+When the Opera House opened, the Ladies’ Library Association moved into some rooms on one of its upper floors.
+That home lasted until January 28, 1889, when the Opera House and all its contents were consumed by fire.

 The Temple Opera House burned in 1895, but a firewall saved the Temple Opera Block—and the Duluth Public Library.
 But soon both the Masons and the library board were considering new homes.
 A site for the library at the northwest corner of Second Street and First Avenue West was chosen because it was close to Central High School.
 For funding they did the same thing communities across the country were doing at the time: they asked industrialist Andrew Carnegie for money.
 Carnegie came through with $50,000.